-In his book Socrates’ Ancestors Indra Kagis McEwen explores the relationship between making and philosophy, illustrating how ancient Greeks interpreted the universe, or kosmos, as being governed by systems that could be visualized in form.
+In her book Socrates’ Ancestors Indra Kagis McEwen explores the relationship between making and philosophy, illustrating how ancient Greeks interpreted the universe, or kosmos, as being governed by systems that could be visualized in form.
 One of the things McEwen outlines is the direct relationship between the act of weaving and the Greek concept of “epiphany” which denotes both the surface of a thing and its coming into being, its appearing.
 (44)

 For me, Socrates’ Ancestors frames an important principle of art: its being an ontology based on an ongoing and never-ending process of experimentation and refinement or, as I discuss below, a system perpetually “in development.”
 This idea of artwork being unfixed or indeterminate can be explored in formal ways by exposing raw edges or showing the engineering of the thing itself.
 Using collage and/ or different methods of editing, an artist can foreground the role of time and keep the work in a perpetual state of becoming.
 In other words, the way materials correspond and measure making, invest a constructed object with an innate rhythm or score that can be said, like in McEwan’s epiphaneia, to underlie its appearing.
 In this emphasis on the dynamic life cycle of a crafted thing, McEwen’s seems to link the argument for utility with contemporary technologies for recording and broadcasting information.